haghard/akka-reservations-mechanisms/README.md

 ## Motivation
 Sometimes convergence is not enough.
 Sometimes, even if we ensure convergence with CRDTs, the invariants of applications are not preserved under weak consistency.

-Welcome Invariant Preserving CRDTs (BoundedCounter, Multi-level lock)
+Welcome Invariant Preserving CRDTs (BoundedCounter, Multi-Level lock)

  * They provide invariants on datatype level.
  * Replicas can trade their units but cannot touch the other's units.